 Make sure to tell your healthcare provider if you have any heart conditions, especially if you have had a heart attack and also have irregular heartbeats.
 Some people with a history of or risk factors for heart disease have experienced heart problems while taking RYTARY.

 Some patients taking RYTARY can experience hallucinations (unreal visions, sounds, or sensations) or abnormal thoughts and behaviors (such as excessive suspicion, believing things that are not real, confusion, agitation, aggressive behavior, and disorganized thinking).
 If you have hallucinations or abnormal thoughts or behaviors, talk with your healthcare provider.

 Some patients taking certain medicines to treat Parkinson’s disease have intense urges to gamble, increased sexual urges, other intense urges, and the inability to control those urges.
 If you or your family members notice that you are developing unusual urges or behaviors, talk to your healthcare provider.

 Tell your healthcare provider if abnormal involuntary movements appear or get worse during treatment with RYTARY.

-Tell your healthcare provider if you have ever had an ulcer, because RYTARY may increase your chances of having bleeding in your stomach.
+Tell your healthcare provider if you have ever had a peptic ulcer, because RYTARY may increase your chances of having bleeding in your stomach.

 Tell your healthcare provider if you have glaucoma, because RYTARY may increase the pressure in your eyes.